 The 2010 Merlot and subsequent vintages were sourced from the Truchard Vineyard in Coombsville; the Truchard’s are long time growers producing much sought after fruit.
 Cairdean gets to source several rows of this varietal each year – these grapes have great natural acidity so no adjustments need to be made during the wine making.
 The alcohol is nearly 15% but doesn’t feel like it – the fruit is more red berry than dark but it is big fruit with plenty of flavor.
 Big dusty tannins linger for some time.

 The 2010 Napa Valley Cabernet was sourced from vineyards in Atlas Peak and Calistoga.
 It is a Bordeaux style blend; the nose shows some dustiness along with just an herbal hint.
 Big ripe black fruit shows on the palate – cocoa, hints of cedar linger with robust wood and fruit tannins filling the mouth and anchoring a long finish.

 The 2012 Leannan Suisun Valley Riesling is a sweet wine – but not overly sweet.
 The residual sugar hits your palate on the front and then drops off mid palate to the finish.
 This is a lighter style wine with great floral aromatics even when served cold.

 Looking to incorporate an aspect of wine that they value most – the bonds of friendship that are formed over wine – they chose the name “Cairdean” for the original name of the winery – which in Scottish Gaelic means friends.
 They changed their name to Brasswood Cellars in 2016.
-Visit: www.brasswood.com
+For more information or to join one of their wine clubs, visit: www.brasswood.com

 Tasting Rooms (Main, Winemaker’s Den & Upper)